.

 Quresh Latif, Research Scientist (Fort Collins, CO)

-Born and raised in California, Quresh earned his Bachelor’s Degree in Wildlife, Fisheries, & Conservation Biology from U.C.
+Quresh earned his Bachelor’s Degree in Wildlife, Fisheries, & Conservation Biology from U.C.
 Davis, and his Ph.D. in Ecology, Evolution, and Organismal Biology from U.C.
 Riverside.
-He developed his Ph.D. research in collaboration with Point Blue’s Eastern Sierra Riparian Songbird Monitoring Program, wherein he combined experimental and analytical approaches to study nest site selection and nest predation for Yellow Warbler along Mono Lake tributaries.
-After receiving his Ph.D., Quresh further developed his analytical skills and experience with monitoring to inform conservation as post-doc with the Center for Conservation Biology (U.C.
-Riverside, 2009-2011) and with the Rocky Mountain Research Station (U.S.F.S., 2011-2018).
+He collaborated with Point Blue’s Eastern Sierra Riparian Songbird Monitoring Program for his Ph.D. research.
+He worked as a post-doc with the Center for Conservation Biology for two years and with the Rocky Mountain Research Station for six years.
 He joined Bird Conservancy in 2018 as a biometrician with a focus on forest birds and working with forest management partners.
-He is relishing the opportunity to work with a large monitoring dataset (IMBCR) and Bird Conservancy’s science team to inform forest management.
+He is relishing the opportunity to work with a large monitoring dataset (IMBCR) and Bird Conservancy’s science team to inform conservation and land management.

 (970) 482-1707 x 15